utexas-public-history/tower/_posts/2016-05-01-10-garza-newspapers.md

 ## Student Voices Heard

 _The Daily Texan_, printed as _The Summer Texan_ during UT’s summer session that year, acted as a voice of the student body.
 The student newspaper had a regular column, “The Firing Line,” for students to submit short comments to the paper reacting to current news.
 On August 9, 1966, “The Firing Line” was awash with opinions about the past week’s tragedy.
-Like the city newspapers, students’ commentary on “The Firing Line” raised many questions about the reasons Whitman chose to fire at innocent people from atop the Tower.[^4] The students made various suggestions to improve safety, called for permanently or temporarily closing the Tower, and recommended ways to commemorate those wounded and killed.
+Like the city newspapers, students’ commentary on “The Firing Line” raised many questions about the reasons Whitman chose to fire at innocent people from atop the tower.[^4] The students made various suggestions to improve safety, called for permanently or temporarily closing the tower, and recommended ways to commemorate those wounded and killed.

 <div class="image-block">
   <a href="{{ site.baseurl }}/images/posts/garza/firing-line-fullsize.jpg" data-lightbox="firingline">